eduNEXT/tvm/docs/TutorVersionManager.rst

 Tutor Version Manager
 #####################

-tvm is a version manager for tutor, this allows you to install and use different versions of tutor via the command line.
+TVM as a version manager for tutor, this allows you to install and use different versions of tutor via the command line.

+.. contents:: **Table of contents**
+   :depth: 1
+   :local:
+   :backlinks: none

 Manage a tutor version
 -----------------------